MalifaciousGames/Mali-s-Macros/hover-macro/README.md

 ### Capture mode ###

-By default, the `hover` macro's contents update to on hover.
-When this behaviour isn't desirable you can use the `capture` argument so hovering will only ever display the content as it was when the macro was added to the page.
+By default, both `swap` and `tip` update on hover to reflect current variables.
+When this behaviour isn't desirable you can use the `capture` special argument so variables will only ever display their values as they were on passage load.

 ```html
 <<set _hour = 2, _min = 42>>